3L Roadmap

 Academics

-• Watch out for communications regarding graduation requirements and final exams.
+• Watch out for communications regarding the application for the July New York State Bar, graduation requirements, and final exams.

 Careers and Professional Development

-• If you plan to apply for state or federal clerkships after graduation, Friday, March 10th, is the suggested deadline by which you should request a clerkship recommendation letter from potential faculty recommenders for classes taken, or research or teaching assistant work, completed in any prior semester.
-This provides you and your faculty recommenders time to speak about your clerkship application strategy.
-Follow OJC’s guidance on faculty recommendation letters in its Courseworks page or speak with an OJC adviser for best practices.
+• If you plan to apply for state or federal clerkships this spring, you should request clerkship recommendation letters before Spring Break.
+Follow OJC’s guidance on its Courseworks page or speak with an OJC adviser for best practices.

-• Complete the Graduate Employment Survey in Symplicity if you have not done so already.
+• Complete the Graduate Employment Certification in Symplicity if you have not done so already.

 Student Life